The Super Mario Bros. Super Show!: Format

-Each episode of the program consisted of two live action segments, one at the start and the other towards the end, dubbed Mario Bros.
-Plumbing, in which Lou Albano and Danny Wells portrayed the roles of Mario and Luigi respectively in comedic story accompanied by a laugh track.
-These segments involved a celebrity guest star joining the pair, either as themselves or as a character connected to the segment's plot, who were often a popular television star or professional athlete (including WWE (then WWF) stars of the time); such guests included Nedra Volz, Norman Fell, Donna Douglas, Eve Plumb, Vanna White, Lyle Alzado and Magic Johnson.
+Each episode of the program consists of a live-action "Mario Bros.
+Plumbing" segment, the first half of which is shown before the animated segment; the second half is shown afterwards.
+These live-action segments feature Lou Albano and Danny Wells as Mario and Luigi, respectively, in a comedic story accompanied by a laugh track.
+These segments involve a celebrity guest star joining the pair, either as themselves or as a character connected to the segment's plot, often a popular television star or professional athlete (including WWE (then WWF) stars of the time).
+Guests include Nedra Volz, Norman Fell, Donna Douglas, Eve Plumb, Vanna White, Lyle Alzado and Magic Johnson.

-Alongside guest stars, both Albano and Wells portrayed additional characters in a number of episodes related to Mario and Luigi.
-In one episode, Albano played as himself, but had to make the character of Mario absent for this to work, while in a number of episodes the pair were joined by Maurice LaMarche in the live-action role of the animated character Inspector Gadget (making it the first appearance of the character in live-action, predating the live-action film by ten years), before his eventual role in voicing the character in Inspector Gadget's Last Case and Gadget & the Gadgetinis.
+Alongside guest stars, both Albano and Wells portray additional characters in a number of episodes related to Mario and Luigi.
+In one episode, Albano appears as himself, but Mario is absent, while in a number of episodes the pair are joined by Maurice LaMarche in the live-action role of the animated character Inspector Gadget (making it the first appearance of the character in live-action, predating the live-action film by ten years), before his eventual role in voicing the character in Inspector Gadget's Last Case and Gadget & the Gadgetinis.
 In an interview for Shout!
-Factory's first DVD release of the show in 2006 – which exclude some episodes that involved Cassandra Peterson as Elvira, alongside Gadget's second appearance and a few other episodes – Albano stated that filming of the live-action segments involved mainly himself and Wells receiving a central plot and mostly improvising the dialogue as they went along.
+Factory's first DVD release of the show in 2006 – which exclude some episodes that involved Cassandra Peterson as Elvira, alongside Gadget's second appearance and a few other episodes – Albano stated that filming of the live-action segments involved mainly he and Wells receiving a central plot and mostly improvising their dialogue.
 The live-action segments were directed by Steve Binder and were filmed before a studio audience.

-The rest of the episode in-between these live-action segments were dedicated to animated serials.
-For the majority of episodes, between Monday and Thursday, each episode of The Super Mario Bros.
-Super Show! featured an animated serial of the Super Mario Bros., which both Albano and Wells voiced their respective characters.
-A total of 52 serials were aired under this schedule until 16 November 1989.
-For every subsequent Friday, the animated segments consisted of serials of The Legend of Zelda, with scenes featuring during the live-action segments on the preceding Super Mario Bros.
-Super Show! episodes during the week, and then broadcast as sneak peeks.
-A total of 13 serials were aired under this schedule, and following 16 November, were repeated for the remaining episodes of The Super Mario Bros.
-Super Show! until its eventual conclusion.
+The rest of the episode in-between the live-action segment is dedicated to animated serials.
+For the majority of episodes, originally aired between Monday and Thursday, each episode of The Super Mario Bros.
+Super Show! features an animated serial of the Super Mario Bros., in which both Albano and Wells voice their respective characters.
+A total of 52 serials aired under this schedule until November 16, 1989.
+For every episode that originally aired on a Friday, the animated segments consist of serials of The Legend of Zelda.
+A total of 13 serials were produced.